aws/aws-sdk-java-v2/docs/design/core/metrics/Design.md

 ### Metric Collector

-* `MetricCollector` is a typesafe aggregator of of metrics.
+* `MetricCollector` is a typesafe aggregator of metrics.
 This is the primary interface through which other SDK components report metrics they emit, using the `reportMetric(SdkMetric,Object)` method.